 1 Day Windjana Gorge & Tunnel Creek Adventure

 Travel east from Broome for a day, heading into Kimberley cattle country via the Derby Prison Tree and the Gibb River Road.
 Spend the morning in the outback oasis of Windjana Gorge searching for freshwater crocodiles, local birdlife and indigenous bushtucker, followed by an afternoon exploring the fascinating Tunnel Creek cave system.
-A swim in the waterhole is a highlight of the day.
 This day trip from Broome offers a delightful glimpse of Australia’s beautiful Kimberley region.

 Gibb River Road, Derby Prison Tree & Myalls Bore, Windjana Gorge, Tunnel Creek

 |Maximum Passengers||24 (Minimum 2, JUN-AUG), otherwise Minimum 6|